-- The exchanges of digital information through EU CSW-CERTEX should cover Union non-customs formalities laid down in Union legislation that customs authorities are entrusted to enforce.
+- The exchanges of digital information through EU CSW-CERTEX should cover Union non-(7) customs formalities as laid down in the Union non-customs legislation that customs authorities are entrusted to enforce.
+Union non-customs formalities are all operations which must be carried out by a person and by a partner competent authority for the international movement of goods.
 Those formalities impose different obligations for the import, export or transit of certain goods, and their verification through customs controls is fundamentally important to the effective functioning of the EU Single Window Environment for Customs.
-EU CSW-CERTEX should cover digitalised regulatory formalities laid down in Union legislation and managed by partner competent authorities in electronic Union non-customs systems, storing the relevant information from all Member States required for goods clearance.
+EU CSW-CERTEX should cover digitalised regulatory formalities laid down in Union legislation and managed by partner competent authorities in electronic Union noncustoms systems, storing the relevant information from all Member States required for goods clearance.
 It is therefore appropriate to identify the Union non-customs formalities which should be subject to digital cooperation through EU CSW-CERTEX.
+Moreover, it is also appropriate to identify the dates by which the specific Union non-custom system covering a Union non-customs formality and the national single window environments for customs should be interconnected to EU CSW-CERTEX.
+In particular, those dates should reflect or anticipate the dates established in sectorial legislation for the fulfilment of the specific Union non-customs formality, in order to allow the fulfilment through the EU Single Window Environment for Customs.
 In particular, EU CSW-CERTEX should initially cover sanitary and phytosanitary requirements, rules regulating the import of organic products, environmental requirements in relation to fluorinated greenhouse gases and ozone depleting substances, and formalities related to the import of cultural goods. - (8) EU CSW-CERTEX should facilitate information sharing between the national single window environments for customs and Union non-customs systems.
-This means that when an economic operator submits a customs declaration or re-export declaration requiring the compliance of Union non-customs formalities, customs authorities and partner competent authorities may automatically and effectively exchange and verify the required information for the customs clearance process.
-An improved digital cooperation and coordination between customs authorities and partner competent authorities should lead to more integrated, faster and simpler paperless processes for goods clearance and better enforcement of and compliance with Union non-customs formalities. - (9) The Commission, in collaboration with the Member States, should develop, integrate, deploy and maintain EU CSW-CERTEX.
-To deliver appropriate and harmonised single window services at Union level for Union non-customs formalities, the Commission should connect the respective Union non-customs systems with EU CSW-CERTEX.
-Member States should be responsible for connecting their national single window environments for customs with EU CSW-CERTEX.
+This means that when an economic operator submits a customs declaration or re-export declaration or temporary storage declaration requiring the compliance of Union non-customs formalities, customs authorities and partner competent authorities may automatically and effectively exchange and verify the required information for the customs clearance process.
+An improved digital cooperation and coordination between customs authorities and partner competent authorities should lead to more integrated, faster and simpler paperless processes for goods clearance and better enforcement of and compliance with Union non-customs formalities.